RickButler/dotfiles/README.md

 * TSInstall
 * LspInstall

-*** TODO: automate the installs of for language based on lang.lua config.
+*** TODO: automate the installs for a language based on lang.lua config.